 Choose a translation based on your preferred reading level or translation philosophy.
 Here are the main options.

-4. Choose the Editing Team Your Comfortable With
+4. Choose the Scholar Team Your Comfortable With

 You don’t have to look for a study Bible that you agree with 100%, but it does help if it was written by scholars you’re comfortable with.
 They’re written by educated and godly people, but study notes are not Scripture nor are they infallible.